hl2vr/hl2vr.github.io/_pages/knownissues.md

 Please try the basics, listed below, before anything else.
 We've seen these solve problems for half the users who report issues.

 - Update Windows, Steam, and SteamVR to the latest versions.
-Avoid using any branches for SteamVR other than the public stable release or the most recent beta.

 - Update your graphics drivers.
   Don't skip this step!
 I know you're thinking *I'm just gonna skip this step because I know all about my updates already* but that would be a mistake!
 - Close Steam and SteamVR, and reboot your device.

 <br />